MaiRiosIPla/unshittify-discord/README.md

 As long as you run the code through Prettier and use tabs instead of spaces, you're good to go. 😄 Just open a pull request.

+Discord will sometimes change classes between versions, to keep old clients supported adding classes is preferred (instead of replacing them).

 ---